kkherbert/project-3/README.md

  ![Screen Shot 2021-02-27 at 11 13 24 AM (2)](https://user-images.githubusercontent.com/73107893/109384425-f1d7d180-78ec-11eb-842c-77ef5e8af92f.png)
 ![Screen Shot 2021-02-27 at 11 13 29 AM (2)](https://user-images.githubusercontent.com/73107893/109384428-f3a19500-78ec-11eb-8eee-f68977acb6f9.png)

-If logged in, the user can add any POI to their wishlist.
-If they are the creator, they can update the information they previously put, or they can delete the POI altogether.
+The most exciting pieces of code on this page are those that allow the user to add a POI to their wishlist and the logic that checks if the person viewing the page is the Creator and thus can edit or delete the page.
+Using Express asynch-await functions to handle the requests, this logic analyzes the logged in user's data and then validates what they can or cannot do.
 ```
-//VARIABLES
-  const [loggedInUser, updateLoggedInUser] = useState({})

 //USER VALIDATION
   async function getLoggedInUser() {
     const userId = getLoggedInUserId()